The Dream Merchants (novel)

-The Dream Merchants is an American novel written by Harold Robbins and published in 1949.
+The Dream Merchants is a 1949 novel by American author Harold Robbins.
 Set in the early 20th century, the book is a "rags-to-riches" story of a penniless young man who goes to Hollywood and builds a great film studio.
 A former Universal Studios employee, author Harold Robbins based the main character on Universal's founder, Carl Laemmle.
 With the Hollywood history in the backdrop, it is a love story.

-Adaptation

-In 1980, the book was made into a two-part miniseries.
-It was directed by Vincent Sherman.
+In 1980, the book was made into a two-part miniseries, directed by Vincent Sherman.